Solomon Mahlangu Scholarship Fund

 “My blood will nourish the tree that will bear the fruits of freedom.
 Tell my people that I love them and that they must continue the fight.”- Solomon Kalushi Mahlangu, 6 April 1979

 In its quest to address the challenge of youth unemployment, access to education, among many other challenges, the National Youth Development Agency (NYDA) changed its core business to focus on education and skills development as the organisation’s main priority.
-This move was informed by studies which suggested that salary remained the main source of income for young South Africans.
+This move was informed by studies which suggested that salary remains the main source of income for young South Africans.

 The scholarship fund was established in honour of Solomon Kalushi Mahlangu who at the age of 23, was executed under the apartheid laws after being wrongfully accused of murder and terrorism.
 Fearing crowd reaction at the funeral, police decided to bury Mahlangu in Atteridgeville, Pretoria.

-The scholarship fund is designed to create an environment for affording marginalized youth with excellent academic background, an opportunity to further their studies.
+The scholarship fund is designed to create an environment for affording youth with excellent academic background, an opportunity to further their studies.
 Financial support will be provided to youth who pursue full time degrees that fall within the priority growth sectors, critical and scarce skills areas outlined in the labor planning frameworks of the country.

-Objectives of The Solomon Mahlangu Scholarship Fund
+Objectives of The Solomon Mahlangu Scholarship Fund:

 To provide financial support to youth in the form of scholarships to increase their chances of accessing quality higher education in their field of study